ayushgarg70/ayushgarg70.github.io/readings.md

 Thus, whenever I feel there's something that would make me more effective in my work, I pick up a well-regarded book in that domain and try to understand its concepts from the ground up.

-Below is a list of books, grouped by topic, that I have read in recent times and that I would recommend others to read (ordered alphabetically by topic).
+Below is a list of books, grouped by topic, that I have read in recent times, that I would recommend others to read (ordered alphabetically by topic).

 1. [Cloud Computing](cloud.md)
 2. [DevOps](devops.md)